kylrth/kylrth.github.io/content/post/matrix-setup/index.md

 ## SSL certificate

 We're going to set up certbot with a new SSL certificate from LetsEncrypt.
-Since I host other things on this server besides matrix.kylrth.com, I do a wildcard certificate (`*.kylrth.com`), which requires DNS verification by creating a TXT record in the DNS settings for my domain.
-You can use `host -t txt _acme-challenge.kylrth.com` to make sure the TXT records have been updated before having LetsEncrypt check them.
+Since I host other things on this server besides matrix.kylrth.com, I do a wildcard certificate (`*.kylrth.com`), which requires DNS verification by creating a TXT record in the DNS settings for my domain.{{% sidenote %}}You can use `host -t txt _acme-challenge.kylrth.com` to make sure the TXT records have been updated before having LetsEncrypt check them.{{% /sidenote %}}

 ```sh
 mkdir -p data/certbot/conf